Kev’s Review of the La Marzocco Linea Mini

 Water outlet

-Very 35.7 cm wide
+Just 35.7 cm wide

-What’s the LMLM like to work with?
+What’s the LMLM like to use?

-Utilize Discount Code CBNC25 for 25% Off Your First Order at The Cofeeeworks
+Work with Discount Code CBNC25 for 25% Off Your First Order at The Cofeeeworks

 This is something I think you probably need to keep in mind if you’re looking at other dual boiler machines and wondering just how far over the line of diminishing returns the LMLM is.